MekniWassime/python-for-data-science/README.md

   We can also build a *DataFrame* from a CSV (comma seperated values) file like so

     dataFrame = pd.read_csv('file-path')
+we could read data from a large file in chunks, the following syntax will give us an iterator that we could use to do our operations chunk per chunk in a for loop (`chunksize` designates the number of rows per chunk)

+    for chunk in pd.read_csv('path', chunksize=10)

 if the file contains row labels we need to tell this function what's the index of that column, if it's the first column we set `index_col` to `0`

     dataFrame = pd.read_csv('file-path', index_col = 0)